Character Flaws: Why They’re So Important to Your Story [With Examples]

 Spotting character flaws isn’t an exact science.
 Readers might identify different flaws in characters based on their own experiences, values, and even prejudices.

-But here are some clear and commonly accepted character flaws from literature and pop culture:
+But here are some generally agreed-on examples of fictional characters’ flaws from both literature and screenwriting:

 Character Flaws in Literature